GreatDevelopers/DeployERP/docs/Chart_Of_Accounts.md

 3. Fill all required fields.
 4. Click on Save.

-When we create company,there is a field of Chart of accounts which we can select from dropdown menu.
+When we create company,there is a field of Chart of accounts template which we can select from dropdown menu.It automatically creates Chart of Accounts according to the template.